secreek/ideahub/docs/spec.md

 - Zach adds a tag ☢
 - Tom creates an event for online brainstorming and everyone responses with confirmation. ☢☢
 - Discussions in the brainstorming are converted into comments and attached to the idea ☢☢
-- Joe upgrade the status of the idea to `RFI` aka "Ready for Implementation"
+- Joe upgrades the status of the idea to `RFI` aka "Ready for Implementation"

 ### Foundational Elements in Ideahub